Yoga to Build Mobility and Breath Control to Help You Move More Comfortably.

 My yoga teaching practice is always focused on how you feel in the pose.

 It’s not about how you look or whether you can do a Wheel pose (I can’t).

 You should feel strong and powerful, as well as challenged to continue focusing on your breath while you’re in the pose.

 Our goal is always to use yoga to build mobility in your joints while learning to control our breathing as we move through poses.

-Yoga Helps to Build Mobility, Strength and Balance
+Yoga for Endurance Athletes Builds Mobility, Strength and Balance

 Mobility and a strong core and hips are critical for lifelong movement

 Most of us move in one forward plane and that can leave us stiff and inflexible.